Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters

-as $\tau\downarrow0$. \end{assumption} Assumption \ref{as:direc-diff} (i) requires the set of deviations from $\beta_0$ can be locally approximated by a convex cone.
+as $\tau\downarrow0$. \end{assumption} Assumption \ref{as:direc-diff} (i) requires the set of deviations (from $\beta_0$) can be locally approximated by a convex cone.
 In Example \ref{ex:ci_game}, consider testing $H_0:\beta=(0,0)'$ against $H_1:\beta^{(1)}<0,\beta^{(2)}<0$.
 Then, $B_1-\beta_0$ is locally equal to

 Assumption \ref{as:direc-diff} (ii) uses the notion of differentiability in quadratic mean \citep[see, e.g.][]{Van-der-Vaart:2000aa}, but it only requires that a unique score, in the sense of the $L^2$-derivative of the square-root density, exists for the set $\mathcal V_1$ of local deviations from the null hypothesis.
 This weaker assumption is appropriate for incomplete models, and $s_\theta$ can be derived from the least favorable parametric model similar to the standard parametric models (see Appendix \ref{sec:example_detail}).
-To accommodate the one-sided nature of the alternative hypothesis, we define a test statistic for $H_0:\beta=\beta_0$ v.s. $H_1:\beta\in B_1$ by